mateo951/portfolio/README.md

 [Live Demo](https://mateo951.github.io/portfolio/)

 To get a local copy up and running follow these simple example steps.
-- On your terminal write the following command to clone the repository
+- On your terminal and run the following command to clone the repository

-    - git clone git@github.com:mateo951/portfolio.git
+  `git clone git@github.com:mateo951/portfolio.git`

 Authors
 👤 Mateo Villagómez